 Applicable Law.
 Provider will comply with the federal and state laws applicable to the provision of the Services.

 Governing Law.
-The parties intend Delaware law to govern this Agreement.
+The parties intend Ohio law to govern this Agreement.

 Non-discrimination.
 Provider is an equal opportunity employer and conducts all business activities, including hiring, without regard to age, race, color, sex, disability, marital status, national origin, citizenship status, pregnancy, sexual orientation, gender identity, military service or other legally protected category.